Skip to main content

 Add variables to the GRID

-8. Select only the the ‘Mean’ column and choose a ‘Mean’ metrics for it instead of ‘Vert%'.
+8. Select only the ‘Mean’ column and choose a ‘Mean’ metric for it instead of ‘Vert%'.
 Also make sure that ‘Vert%’ is selected for the other columns: you need it to get the respective proportions to the total number of respondents.

 Different metrics usage